Clapham Junction railway station: Current services

 There are public and disabled toilets at the south-west entrance.
 There are refreshment kiosks in the subway, on the footbridge and on some platforms; and a small shopping centre, including a small branch of Sainsbury's supermarket, in the south-east entrance.

 British Transport Police maintain a neighbourhood policing presence, whereas the Metropolitan Police Service and the part-Transport for London funded Safer Transport Command provides a police presence in the area outside the station.

-On 9 December 2012 a new platform for the East London Line opened, creating an orbital railway around inner London.
+On 9 December 2012, a new platform for the East London line opened, creating an orbital railway around inner London.

 Overcrowding is most frequent in the often convenient but narrow cross-platform subway.
-Using this rather than the wide, elegant flying concourse for interchange, a visitors' eyes assessment of fabric and environment listed Clapham Junction in the most needy 10% of Department for Transport category B stations.
+Using this rather than the elevated concourse for interchange, a visitors' eyes assessment of fabric and environment listed Clapham Junction in the most needy 10% of Department for Transport category B stations.

+In an attempt to reduce overcrowding, a staircase to platforms 13 and 14 was replaced with a new wider staircase in April 2023.

 Platforms

 The station has seventeen platforms, numbered 1 to 17.
-In general, platforms 1 and 2 are used by London Overground trains, platforms 3–11 by South Western Railway trains, and platforms 12–17 by Southern trains.
+In general, platforms 1 and 2 are used by London Overground trains, platforms 3–11 by South Western Railway trains and platforms 12–17 by Southern trains.
 Non-stop Gatwick Express trains pass through platforms 12 and 13.